Needle felting tutorial - the basics

 Try it out!

-In this needle felting tutorial, the final step is to cover your creation with wool roving or "tops" in the perfect shades.
+Lastly, you'll cover your creation with roving wool or "tops" in the perfect shades.

 Taking it further